Wolven531/promise-tests/README.md

 ## Running

-Run `npm start` from the project root directory to start the app; Open the developer console to see console output
+Run `npm start` from the project root directory to start the app

 ## Examples